Boca Raton Internal Bra/Mesh- Farber Plastic Surgery

 For most, the benefits of an internal mesh are made apparent in a breast lift procedure.
 This mesh helps sustain results by preventing the breasts from “bottoming out” after a procedure.

 Furthermore, getting an internal bra placed in conjunction with breast augmentation offers the best of both worlds: size and lift.
-The internal bra increases the surgery’s longevity and decreases breast ptosis over time by proving extra support so that the skin does not have to hold up the implant on its own.
+The internal bra increases the surgery’s longevity and decreases breast ptosis over time by providing extra support so that the skin does not have to hold up the implant on its own.

 Some women with breast implants also experience rippling on the skin.
 Others see capsular contracture, or the hardening of the tissue surrounding the implant, which is a concern for some.
 Internal bras diminish the chances of these complications arising.